 Research connections between Native American history, Latino history, and Asian-American history and the history of African slavery and its aftermath.
 Use what you learn to expand the dialogue so that it is not exclusively focused on black/white issues.
 Think about ways to include in your discussions the perspectives of those who identify as being of more than one race.

 Gather your family at the dinner table and have a discussion about family history and the history of race in the U.S. Use the discussion guide to inspire your dialog, or watch the film together and just see what happens, but use the private space of your home to have an honest conversation about what you see in your own family.
-If you are inspired to do so, tell us your story.
-How are you or your family’s history connected to slavery or the slave trade?
-Send us your story or your reflections on the film, by posting in our discussion forum.

 How could you celebrate July 4th differently?
 In 1852 Frederick Douglas delivered a famous speech in which he said: “This Fourth of July is yours, not mine.
 You may rejoice, I must mourn.”
 How can we reflect on the good and bad of our history and learn from it all?